Aurelian Walls

-The Aurelian Walls (Mura aureliane) are a line of city walls built between 271 AD and 275 AD in Rome, Italy, during the reign of the Roman Emperor Aurelian.
+The Aurelian Walls (Mura aureliane) are a line of city walls built between AD 271 and AD 275 in Rome, Italy, during the reign of the Roman Emperor Aurelian.
 They superseded the earlier Servian Wall built during the 4th century BC.

 The walls enclosed all the seven hills of Rome plus the Campus Martius and, on the right bank of the Tiber, the Trastevere district.
 The river banks within the city limits appear to have been left unfortified, although they were fortified along the Campus Martius.
 The size of the entire enclosed area is 1400 ha.
 The wall cut through populated areas: in reality the city at the time embraced 2400 ha.
 Pliny the Elder in the first century AD suggested that the densely populated areas, extrema tectorum ("the limits of the roofed areas") extended 2.8 km from the Golden Milestone in the Forum (Natural History 3.67).

 Construction

 The full circuit ran for 19 km surrounding an area of 13.7 km2.
 The walls were constructed in brick-faced concrete, 3.5 m thick and 8 m high, with a square tower every 100 Roman feet (29.6 m).

 In the 4th century, remodelling doubled the height of the walls to 16 m.
 By 500 AD, the circuit possessed 383 towers, 7,020 crenellations, 18 main gates, 5 postern gates, 116 latrines, and 2,066 large external windows.